Migration guide: Oracle to Azure SQL Database

 Post-migration

-After you've successfully completed the migration stage, you need to complete a series of post-migration tasks to ensure that everything is functioning as smoothly and efficiently as possible.
+After you successfully complete the migration stage, you need to complete a series of post-migration tasks to ensure that everything is functioning as smoothly and efficiently as possible.

 Remediate applications

 After the data is migrated to the target environment, all the applications that formerly consumed the source need to start consuming the target.
-Accomplishing this task will require changes to the applications in some cases.
+Accomplishing this task requires changes to the applications in some cases.

 The Data Access Migration Toolkit is an extension for Visual Studio Code that allows you to analyze your Java source code and detect data access API calls and queries.
 The toolkit provides you with a single-pane view of what needs to be addressed to support the new database back end.
 To learn more, see the Migrate your Java applications from Oracle blog post.